 Update on Cycle Superhighway 1

 In 2015 Transport for London (TfL) and Hackney Council announced improvements to CS1 in Hackney.
-Following further consultations, additional improvements around De Beauvoir Road and Wordsworth Road were installed to make them more pleasant places to live, walk and cycle by reducing rat-running traffic.
+Following further consultations, additional improvements around De Beauvoir Road and Wordsworth Road were installed to reduce rat-running traffic.

 Following a review of these schemes, and taking into account feedback from residents, a number of actions are being planned to reduce traffic and improve the CS1 route in Hackney.